Tekkalakote: Transport

 Tekkalakote is located in between Ballari and Siruguppa.
 It is 45 km away from Ballari and 11 km from Siruguppa.
 Tekkalakote lies on NH150A which runs between Jevargi and Chamarajanagara.
 The town is well connected by road to Bangalore, Gulbarga, Hyderabad, and other major cities.
 The nearest airport is in Vidyanagar, Ballari, currently which connects to Bengaluru and Hyderabad.

 Long-distance bus routes

 Karnataka State Road Transport Corporation (KSRTC) runs bus services to other cities and villages.
 Private transport facilities are also available.

 Railways

-Bellary Junction is the nearest railway station, at a distance of 45 km from this town.
+Bellary Junction is the nearest railway station, at a distance of 45 km from this town, & Karatagi station at a distance of 70 km.

 Languages

-Kannada, Hindi, and Telugu are the common languages known to the people.
+Kannada and Hindi are the majorly spoken languages and Telugu holds a minute place.

 Temples

 Tekkalakote is one of the famous religious hub in Siruguppa taluk.
 It has many old temples and are of hundreds of years old.

-These are some of the famous Temples (Devasthana) in Tekkalakote.
+These are some of the famous Temples (Devasthana) in Tekkalakote: